UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 - Do these sources allow for querying up to 74 hours of historical data?
 Yes
 - How often is the provided price updated?
 - Is an API key required to query these sources?
-Balancer no. Cryptowatch has a free tier but bot operators will need an api key.
+Cryptowatch has a free tier but bot operators will need an api key.
 - Is there a cost associated with usage?
 Free tier available, but yes beyond that.
 - If there is a free tier available, how many queries does it allow for?